gradle/gradle/design-docs/dev-infrastructure.md

 - Commit builds for any branch win over all coverage builds for any branch
 - Coverage builds for any branch win over nightly builds for any branch

-Also remove the fast feedback agent pool
+Alternatively, move some agents to the fast feedback pool, to reserve bandwidth for the commit builds (revisit pools in general)

 # Leverage incremental build